Utkarsh410/engine_degradation_performancce_forecasting/README.md

 **Context:** Literature RMSE on FD001 ranges from ~14 (LSTM/deep learning) to ~25 (classical ML).
 This GBM ensemble achieves copetitive performance without sequence modelling, using pure feature engineering.

-The **NASA PHM Score** is an asymmetric metric used in the 2008 PHN Challenge that penalises late predictions ~2x higher than early ones - reflecting the real cost of missed maintenance window.
+The **NASA PHM Score** is an asymmetric metric used in the 2008 PHM Challenge that penalises late predictions ~2x higher than early ones - reflecting the real cost of missed maintenance window.

 ---